Continvvm/continuum/docs/tutorials/scenarios_suites/MetaShift.rst

     scenario = ContinualScenario(data)

-- Specific Classes:
+- Specific classes:

 Select specific classes to appear in the dataset with the argument :code:`class_names`.
 Then specify if all classes should apprear in all tasks with the argument :code:`strict_domain_inc`.
-If True, only contexts found in all classes will be kept.
+If True, only contexts found in all specified classes will be kept.

 .. code-block:: python

     from continuum.datasets import MetaShift
     from continuum.scenarios import ContinualScenario
+    from continuum.datasets.metashift import get_all_classes_contexts

+    all_classes, all_contexts = get_all_classes_contexts(datafolder)
+    # Use this function to retrieve all metashift classes and contexts.

     data = MetaShift(datafolder, class_names = ["cat", "dog"], strict_domain_inc = True)
     scenario = ContinualScenario(data)

-- Specific image ids:
+- Specific contexts:

-Select specific training iamage ids with the argument :code:`train_image_ids`.
+Select specific contexts with the argument :code:`context_names`.

 .. code-block:: python

     from continuum.datasets import MetaShift
     from continuum.scenarios import ContinualScenario
+    from continuum.datasets.metashift import get_all_contexts_from_classes

+    contexts = get_all_classes_contexts(datafolder, ["cat", "dog", "horse"])
+    # Use this function to retreive all metashift contexts for given classes.

-    data = MetaShift(datafolder, train_image_ids=["2317182", "2324913", "2383885"])
+    data = MetaShift(datafolder, context_names=["water", "ocean"])
     scenario = ContinualScenario(data)

 - Get a unique task for each image:

-Tasks will be choosen randomly for each image among all contexts corresponding to the image.
+Tasks can appear in multiple combinations of classes and contexts.
+By setting :code:`unique_occurence=True`, the task in which each image appears will be chosen randomly.

 .. code-block:: python

     from continuum.datasets import MetaShift
     from continuum.scenarios import ContinualScenario

-    data = MetaShift(datafolder, unique_occurence=True)
+    data = MetaShift(datafolder, unique_occurence=True, random_seed=42)
     scenario = ContinualScenario(data)